-The Instant-Develop Mode
+3.1.1 The Instant-Development Mode

-After a user logs in to a collaborative working group, CollabRunJava is ready and its basic mode, instant-develop mode, starts to operate.
-In this mode, an interpreter, a compiler and a project editor compose CollabRunJava.
-Programmers can use CollabRunJava to write source codes, compile these codes into Java class and perform other developing activities.
-Through the collaboration package, all activities, including file creation and update, Java interpreting etc. will be synchronous among all clients in the same working group.
+After a user joins a collaborative working group, CollabRunJava is ready and its basic mode, instant-develop mode, starts to operate.
+In this mode, an interpreter, a compiler and a project editor compose the main part of CollabRunJava.
+Programmers can use CollabRunJava to write source codes, compile these codes into Java classes and perform other developing activities.

 The Java language interpreter, called RunJava, is responsible for Java interpreting and class loading.
 Like the Java class loading mechanism, RunJava only loads the basic classes when it is initialized.
-It will only load the required classes in the class path, or developed by the users on-line, to save the memory space.
+It will only load the required classes in the class path, or those developed by the users on-line, to save the memory space.
 RunJava supports dynamic class loading, thus it provides more flexibility to maintain class library at runtime.
-It's easy to check or operate the classes immediately after development by interpret testing codes in RunJava.
-If problems occur in these classes, programmer can switch to the dynamic modify-observe mode to debug, modify and re-compile these classes without re-execute the applications.
-This improves the performance of developing applications.
+It's easy to validate or manipulate the classes immediately after development by interpreting testing codes in RunJava.
+If problems occur in these classes, programmer can switch to the runtime evolution mode to debug, modify and re-compile these classes without re-execute the applications.
+This improves the performance of application development.

 Since CollabRunJava is a collaborative environment, all operations are synchronous, including editing, code interpretation, and file access.
-The interpretation and edit operations will be sent to the collaboration server first, and broadcast to all clients.
+The interpretation and editing operations will be sent to the collaboration server first, and broadcasted to all clients.
 Each client will process these operations after receiving them from the collaboration server.

 To keep all project resources, such as source files and libraries, consistent among all users, we use CollabFS to maintain the above resources.
 When a project is created, all necessary resources will be uploaded to the file server by the creator.
 The other participants will download these resources at the beginning when they join the project.
-When the resources are modified, the collaboration server will be modified and update the corresponding files.
-Once the server updates the project resources, it will notify other clients to update their files from CollabFS.
-For the less limitation, the locking mechanism are not used to the project resources, all users can access and modify a file at the same time without limitation.
+When these resources are modified, the collaboration server will modify and update the corresponding files.
+Once the server updates the project resources, it will notify the other clients to update their local files synchronously.
+To enhance flexibility and performance, the locking mechanism is not used on the project resources.
+All users can access and modify a file at the same time without limitation.
 The file will be overridden when more than one user save it.
 If it happens, user will receive a notification and can choose one of the following actions: (1) Save their current file as a new file and update the latest version from the CollabFS server.
 (2) Update the latest version without save.
 (3) Ignore the notification.